2024 Net-Worth Update: Millionaires

 #2 Roth conversion ladder!

-Beyond beefing up our cash savings, we also need to start wrapping our heads around the roth conversion ladder.
+Beyond beefing up our cash savings, we also need to start wrapping our heads around the Roth conversion ladder.
 Most of our USD is held within my husband’s 401k, which would normally not be freely available until he is 59.5.
-The roth conversion ladder will enable us to access that money well before then.
-Having been reading up on FI for the past six years or so, I have heard this term countless times and definitely understood the gist of it.
-However, when it comes down to the minutiae and mechanics, most articles leave out plenty of details.
-Our situation has the added level of complexity that comes with cross-border stuff.
-We must look for a financial institution that accepts expats.
+The Roth conversion ladder will enable us to access that money well before then.
+Having been reading up on FI for the past six years or so, I have heard this term countless times, and I definitely understand the gist of it.
+However, when it comes down to the minutiae and mechanics, most articles leave out plenty of details around timing and how taxes are calculated.
+Our situation has added cross-border complexity.
+Accounts must be domiciled with a financial institution that accepts expats.
 The majority don’t.
-But it looks like Interactive Brokers will fit the bill.
-I already have my taxable CAD account with them for the same reason.

 #3 Monthly updates